Chick Corea's Very Wise Words

 by Tim Lake

-It's worth nothing that Chick could also playing the drums, and had a veritable who's who of drummers playing in his groups throughout the years - Roy Haynes, Steve Gadd, Jack DeJohnette, Lenny White, Dave Weckl, Vinnie Colautia and more recently Brian Blade and Marcus Gilmore (Roy Haynes' grandson no less).
-Just in terms of music with top class drummers Chick Corea's music catalogue can't be beaten.
+It's worth noting that Chick could also play the drums, and had a veritable who's who of drummers playing in his groups throughout the years - Roy Haynes, Steve Gadd, Jack DeJohnette, Lenny White, Dave Weckl, Vinnie Colautia and more recently Brian Blade and Marcus Gilmore (Roy Haynes' grandson no less).
+Just in terms of music with top-class drummers, Chick Corea's music catalogue can't be beaten.

 He explored and performed music relentlessly, and more recently has taken to sharing his musical knowledge through Facebook live streams, last posting something in January.
 He will be sorely missed, but his musical legacy will inspire many more musicians.